upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 * SWBAT examine the ways in which data can be misused in presentation and analysis.
 * SWBAT recognize the unintentional misuse of data.
-* SWBAT to critique the intentional misuse of data.
+* SWBAT critique the intentional misuse of data.

 ### Activities / datasets